 In Viseu, there is a festivity that stands out – the (Fair) Feira de São Mateus.
 This fair takes place between August and September and attracts thousands of people; here, people can watch some of their favourite singers and bands perform and admire some beautiful exhibitions.

 In Aveiro, attentions turn to the (Fair) Feira de Março that takes place in the Parque de Feiras e Exposições de Aveiro (Park of Fairs and Exhibitions of Aveiro) between March and April.
-With over five centuries of history, this is one of the oldest Portuguese festivities and pilgrimages and here people can enjoy local gastronomy and watch to memorable concerts.
+With over five centuries of history, this is one of the oldest Portuguese festivities and pilgrimages and here people can enjoy local gastronomy and memorable concerts.

-Finally, our article about Portuguese festivities and pilgrimages wouldn’t be complete without mentioning Senhor de Matosinhos, located in Porto (Leça da Palmeira) and that takes place between May and June.
+Finally, my article about Portuguese festivities and pilgrimages wouldn’t be complete without mentioning Senhor de Matosinhos, located in Porto (Leça da Palmeira) and that takes place between May and June.
 This pilgrimage has as its highlights the monumental fireworks and the beautiful Senhor de Matosinhos procession, but you can also enjoy concerts and the funfair.

 Are you going to one of the Portuguese summer festivals?
 Then don’t hesitate to book your hotel room and your car by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!